HTTP-RPC/Kilo/README.md

 A new service instance is created and initialized for each request. `RequestDispatcherServlet` converts the request parameters to the argument types expected by the named method, invokes the method, and writes the return value to the response stream as JSON.

-If the method completes successfully and returns a value, an HTTP 200 status is returned.
+If the method completes successfully and returns a value, an HTTP 200 status code is returned.
 If the method returns `void` or `Void`, HTTP 204 is returned.

-If the requested resource does not exist, the servlet returns an HTTP 404 status.
+If the requested resource does not exist, the servlet returns an HTTP 404 status code.
 If the resource exists but does not support the requested method, HTTP 405 is returned.

 If any exception is thrown while executing the method, HTTP 500 is returned.